 Register for ScHARe and access the ScHARe Datasets collection in our Terra Workspace.

-By enabling the uploading, collection, and sharing of data, and the linking of information across different sources, the ScHARe Data Repository will facilitate research into the mechanisms that foster health disparities and influence health care outcomes.
+By enabling the uploading, collection, and sharing of data, and the linking of information across different sources, the ScHARe GDE Repository will facilitate research into the mechanisms that foster health disparities and influence health care outcomes.

 STATUS: The ScHARe Collaborative Workspaces are available to all ScHARe-registered researchers.